 Apple has said just a fraction of its customers have upgraded to the iPhone 6 - analysts estimate less than 30 percent - suggesting there is room to grow.

 Apple has sold more than 700 million iPhones since the first model of the device upended the smartphone market in 2007.
-Still, Apple has only about 16 percent of the global smartphone market compared to 81 percent for devices running Google Inc's
+Still, Apple has only about 16 percent of the global smartphone market compared to 81 percent for devices running Google Inc's <GOOGL.O> Android system, according to tech research firm IDC's projections for this year.

 More important than customer appetite for upgrades is sales outside the United States, particularly in China, said Aaron Rakers, an analyst at Stifel Nicolaus & Co.